jpulse-net/jpulse-framework/docs/dev/work-items.md

   - open on command (hamburger menu?)
 - fix /jpulse-docs/ markdown SPA to be based on common sidebar

-### W-0: view: page headers with anchor links for copy & paste in browser URL bar
+### W-0: view: headings with anchor links for copy & paste in browser URL bar
 - status: 🕑 PENDING
 - type: Feature
-- objectives: shared content with deep links, should work on any jpulse rendered page, not just markdown docs
+- objectives: ability to share content with deep links, should work on any jpulse rendered page, not just markdown docs
 - depends on: W-049: docs: views render markdown docs for jPulse docs and site docs
 - feature:
   - on hover on any page heading, show a '#' on the left of the heading